Reconciliation Action Plan 2024-2026

 “Our RAP represents our promise to honour and celebrate First Nations histories, cultures, and resilience.
 It is our roadmap for embedding reconciliation principles in our organisation, while making sure that First Nations perspectives are respected, celebrated, and represented in all aspects of our work.”
 Liezl Oliver, Diversity and Inclusion Specialist says.

-Every 6 months we provide an update of the actions we have taken as part of our RAP Journey
+We provide a quarterly update of the actions we have taken as part of our RAP Journey

 March-September 2024